gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 So we've covered the CPU architecture (which defines the instruction set), but what about support for all the peripherals that surround it and make up a MCU?
 Let's cover the amount of Rust support of some popular manufacturers and their MCU families.
 ### STM32 (ST Microelectronics)

 The STM32 family of microcontrollers has some of the richest Rust support out of any microcontroller.
+The stm32-rs/stm32-rs repo contains Rust PAC crates for a large variety of STM32 microcontrollers.
+As of Nov 2022 it is actively maintained and has 824 stars.

+{{% figure src="stm32-rs-repo-readme-screenshot.png" width="600px" caption="A screenshot of the stm32-rs repo's README." %}}

 ### Atmel AVR